JanMikes/phplive-2021-gitlab-ci-parent-child-pipelines/README.md

 Repository used for live demo on [PHPLive 2021 conference](https://phplive.cz).

+## Need help with CI/CD?

+I love to solve complex CI/CD problems and challenges.

+I offer consultations on various topics.
+If you would like to get a helping hand, [let's have chat](https://janmikes.cz/contact), maybe I can help you.

 ## Demos

 Goal is to demonstrate through the demos, how to get from "classic approach" to parent-child pipelines, with dynamic child pipelines.